-Older properties with countless unknown renovations, like those without permits, by a do-it-yourself or unqualified contractor has resulted in some head-scratchers on past projects.
+Older properties with countless unknown renovations, like those without permits, by a do-it-yourself or unqualified contractor, has resulted in some head-scratchers on past projects.
 It is truly amazing some of the unexplainable things that people have done.

 We provide services from the initial pre-demolition hazmat survey to abatement and demolition.
-The benefit from dealing with us from the get-go is we can help navigate you through the many pitfalls and confusion regarding hazardous material abatement and the Acts and Regulations governing the removal, transport, and disposal of hazardous waste.
+The benefit of dealing with us from the get-go is we can help navigate you through the many pitfalls and confusion regarding hazardous material abatement and the Acts and Regulations governing the removal, transport, and disposal of hazardous waste.

 Our goal is to provide economical solutions and no-nonsense education for you to make informed decisions about your project no matter how unique.

 The transport and disposal of hazardous waste is governed regionally, provincially and federally.